kallaway/100-days-of-code/log.md

 **Today's Progress**: Spent time trying to understand the [AMQP-CPP](https://github.com/CopernicaMarketingSoftware/AMQP-CPP) project to see how I can utilize it in my own code to create a sender/receiver.

 **Thoughts:** It was a little more elaborate than I thought.
 I read through the documentation of the project, and just need to spend some time tomorrow hacking away to create a basic publish/send.
 From there I can take some more elaborate steps to abstract everything away.

+### Day 25: February 1, 2021
+#####

+**Today's Progress**: Not much coding today but concerned myself with the design of an interoperable OpenCL/CUDA neural network manager.

+**Thoughts:** Good progress and took a lot of notes.
+Need to review everything to come up with the final proposed design.

+### Day 26: February 2, 2021
+#####

+**Today's Progress**: Dove into the Allocation classes to understand what is needed from a CuAllocation.
+Ran into more questions than answer.

+**Thoughts:** Need to continue working on this.
+Not much coding again today but good understanding.
+Need to get back to coding though.